zire/blockchain-landscape/README.md

-# blockchain-landscape
+# Blockchain Landscape Overview

-Comparison among major cryptocurrencies with latest updates from their official channels
+Welcome to Blockchain Landscape Overview!
+This is where you can find comparison among major cryptocurrencies (Ethereum, DFINITY, EOS, NEO, Tezos and Cardano) with the latest updates from their official channels.

+## SOCIAL MEDIA

+## COMPARISON

+## READING LIST

+## INDUSTRY REPORTS